 Written by Christina Kennedy, Aquatic Biologist

 Florida is known for its sunny beaches, palm trees, and incredible native plants and animals.
-However, due to its hospitable sub-tropical climate, it is not only prone to tourists but also nuisance and invasive pests.
-Florida also serves as a major hub for trade, which increases its susceptibility for invasion.
+However, due to its hospitable sub-tropical climate, it is not only prone to large amounts of tourists but also nuisance and invasive pests.
+Florida also serves as a major hub for trade, which increases its susceptibility to invasion.

 One aspect of the Florida ecosystem that facilitates the spread of undesirable species is the stormwater management system.
 It is uncommon to find a community that doesn’t have at least one lake or pond, which is likely connected with other natural or community waterbodies.
 The interconnectivity of our waterways acts as a vector for invasive species to spread and become established.

-Let’s take a look at some of the common nuisance and invasive species of animals that could be lurking in your backyard, as well as some sustainable ways to manage or prevent them:
+Let’s take a look at some of the common nuisance and invasive animal species that could be lurking in your backyard, as well as some sustainable ways to manage or prevent them:

-One of the most widespread and common invasive species is the island apple snail (Pomacea maculata), native to South America.
-It is thought to have been introduced in the 1980’s through the pet trade.
+One of the most widespread and common invasive species in Florida is the island apple snail (Pomacea maculata), native to South America.
+It is thought to have been introduced in the 1980s through the pet trade.
 One of the main differences between this species and the native apple snails is their diet.
-While native apple snails eat mostly periphyton (algae and detritus) its invasive counterpart feeds primarily on rooted aquatic plants.
-The island apple snail reproduces rapidly and established populations that can pose a threat to beneficial littoral buffer plants.
-The most identifiable characteristic of the invasive island apple snail is the bright pink egg casings the females deposit on emergent and dry surfaces around lakes, ponds and canals.
+While native apple snails eat mostly periphyton (algae and detritus) their invasive counterpart feeds primarily on rooted aquatic plants.
+The island apple snail reproduces rapidly and established populations can pose a threat to beneficial littoral buffer plants.
+The most identifiable characteristic of the invasive island apple snail is the bright pink egg casings the females deposit on emergent and dry surfaces around lakes, ponds, and canals.
 In Florida, there are a total of four invasive apple snail species and one native species.

 How can they be safely managed: The placement of screens and barriers near water inflows and outflows can help prevent this invasive species from moving to new areas.
 However, this method should be approached strategically to limit the subsequent threat of flooding.
 This method will also help congregate the existing population to help facilitate removal.
 Physical removal methods include removing the snails by hand or with various types of mechanical equipment.
 In extreme cases, a molluscicide may be applied by a licensed professional.

 You may have seen our next invasive pest on the shelf in the grocery store.
 Blue Tilapia (Oreochromis aureus) are used in aquaculture.
-The meat is white, flaky and has a mild flavor.
+The meat is white, flaky, and has a mild flavor.
 Blue Tilapia are native to North Africa and the Middle East, but they were first observed in Florida in 1961.
 Tilapia were introduced through several means, including experimentation as a sport fish, a forage fish, and even as a biological control for aquatic plants.
 It is difficult to find a lake in Florida that does not have any Blue Tilapia.
 Adult tilapia are a gray-blue color with a white belly and red borders on the fins.
-They are found in nutrient-rich lakes, ponds, canals and even some brackish habitats.
-Blue Tilapia compete with native fish for prey, spawning habitat and space.
-Tilapia are also cold sensitive and are often the most abundant fish observed in a cold related fish kill.
+They are found in nutrient-rich lakes, ponds, canals, and even some brackish habitats.
+Blue Tilapia competes with native fish for prey, spawning habitat, and space.
+Tilapia are also cold sensitive and are often the most abundant fish observed in a cold-related fish kill.
 They disrupt the native food chain, impacting both native fish and plants.
 Chances are, if you see a tilapia in your pond it is a Blue Tilapia.

 Though this final pest is not actually invasive it can be quite a nuisance.
-Midge flies, also known as blind mosquitoes, are an aquatic insect in the Chironomidae family.
-Adults lay the eggs in water, which then develop into larva, then pupa finally emerging as adults.
+Midge flies, also known as blind mosquitoes, are aquatic insects in the Chironomidae family.
+Adults lay the eggs in water, which then develop into larvae, then pupa, and finally emerging as adults.
 The adults do not live longer than a few weeks—typically long enough to reproduce.
 However, the adults can hatch in large swarms around ponds as they are attracted to sources of light, often accumulating on pool cages and lanais.
-Midges can also be stirred up in the grass or in the landscaping; they are most active during dusk.
-Midge flies are often an indicator of water quality issues found in lakes with high nutrients, frequent algae blooms, low oxygen content or organic muck.
-It is not possible to completely eliminate midge flies, however, there are options for management that can make living with midge flies bearable.
+Midges can also be stirred up in the grass or in the landscaping and are most active during dusk.
+Midge flies are often an indicator of water quality issues found in lakes with high nutrients, frequent algae bloom, low oxygen content, or organic muck.
+It is not possible to completely eliminate midge flies; however, there are options for management that can make living with midge flies bearable.
 The midge fly season in Florida is typically April to November.
-Midge fly control often requires a multi-pronged approach customized to the specific property and waterbody type.
+Midge fly control often requires a multifaceted approach customized to the specific property and waterbody type.

-How can they be safely managed: Managing midge fly populations below nuisance levels requires a multidisciplinary and proactive approach to achieve successful long-term control—starting with a professional larvae count.
+How can they be safely managed: Managing midge fly populations below nuisance levels require a multidisciplinary and proactive approach to achieve successful long-term control—starting with professional larvae count.
 Armed with this information, an integrated management plan can be developed to address the infestation.
-Depending on the unique situation, your freshwater management professional may recommend aeration or nanobubble treatments, strategic fish stocking, pond nutrient management, or the application of an EPA-registered insect growth regulator and/or bacterial larvicide.
+Depending on the unique situation, your freshwater management professional may recommend aeration or oxygen saturation treatments, strategic fish stocking, pond nutrient management, or the application of an EPA-registered insect growth regulator and/or bacterial larvicide.